Google has recently rebranded its Adwords advertising platform to Google Ads.

 Dark patterns are tricks used in websites and apps that make you buy or sign up for things that you didn’t mean to.

-In the case of Google Ads, these tricks are unethical design choices that focus on maximising Google’s revenue from the platform.
+In the case of Google Ads, these tricks are unethical design choices that focus on maximizing Google’s revenue from the platform.

 Google is a business that needs to make money for its shareholders, I’m not questioning that.